 Here is yet another version of my “Van Halen” Pound Cake.
 I consider this to be the best lemon pound cake ever.
 Flavored with lemon in the form of zest, juice, and just a few drops of lemon oil, it is the triple threat of lemon pound cake recipes.

-I also include a video of how to use the creaming method to make this pound cake as well as a double vanilla pound cake that I made up on the spur of the moment.
-It is similar to my whipping cream pound cake.
+I also include a video of how to use the creaming method to make this pound cake.
+If you love lemony cakes, you may also enjoy my lemon corn buttermilk pound cake.

 But, if you want to achieve the most lemony, best lemon pound cake in all the land, you’ll have to do a bit more than just that.

 This cake has lemon in all its forms:

 - lemon zest, and lots of it.
 This is where all the essential oils live, in the yellow outside skin

 - lemon juice, because just using the zest gives you the perfume of lemon but not the sourness.
 Using juice brings the tartness you expect from a lemon dessert

 - lemon extract or lemon oil, but only a touch.
 I find that using too much of either one can taste artificial, so I use just enough to give the lemon flavor a bit of punch

 And last, because we love the tartness of lemon so much, I add an additional tart ingredient.
 In the video, I used Greek yogurt.

 You can also achieve that lovely tang by using buttermilk and, to a lesser extent, sour cream.